Elgato Cam Link Pro Review UK (2026) - Tested

 What about the standard Elgato Video Capture?
 That's designed for analogue capture from older devices - completely different use case.
 If you're working with modern HDMI sources, it's not relevant to this comparison.

-The review sentiment is overwhelmingly positive, with the 4.6 rating backed by 13,989 reviews.
-That’s a substantial sample size, and the consistency of the feedback is telling – people who need multi-camera capture find this card indispensable, whilst those who only need single-camera capture (understandably) think it’s overkill.
+The review sentiment is overwhelmingly positive, with the 4.6 rating backed by 14,009.
+That's a substantial sample size, and the consistency of the feedback is telling - people who need multi-camera capture find this card indispensable, whilst those who only need single-camera capture (understandably) think it's overkill.

 One pattern I noticed: professional users and serious hobbyists rate it highly, whilst casual users sometimes struggle with the setup complexity.
 This isn't a "buy it and immediately start streaming" product unless you're already comfortable with production software.
 But if you are, it's transformative.